 and into another without enjoying any of the proceeds.
 He was not a man to

-or we can use your freedom for its intended purpose to help others and
+more sin and return to bondage.
+We should use your freedom for its intended purpose to help others and

 See also: 1Pet 2-16.